Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

 streamlit run app.py
 Open the URL shown in the terminal (usually http://localhost:8501).

-In the browser you can:
+With the web app you can:

-Ask questions about the Dublin Regulation and related documents.
+Ask questions about the Dublin Regulation and related documents

-See answers generated by Llama 3, grounded in the indexed PDFs.
+See answers generated by Llama 3, grounded in the indexed PDFs

-Optionally see which source document each answer used.
+Optionally see which source document each answer used

 🔍 Example questions
-Some example questions you can try:
+You can try questions like:

 “Which country is responsible for examining my asylum application under the Dublin rules?”